-Cocaine creates an illusion of increased strength in humans and makes them feel stronger, smarter, and safer.
-A man on cocaine drinks more and feels greater sexual power.
+Cocaine is a drug that creates an illusion of increased strength in humans and makes them feel stronger, smarter, and safer.
+For example, a man on cocaine is able to drink more and feels greater sexual power.
 That is why some men snort a couple of lines when out with their friends.
-However, the problem arises when occasional cocaine consumption grows into years of addiction, which may also result in impotence.
+However, the problem arises when occasional cocaine consumption grows into years of addiction, which may also result in impotence and can cause serious health issues.

-However, subsequent doses do not cause the desired effects, and the effects decrease.
+However, subsequent doses do not cause the desired effects, and cocaine quickly loses its effects.
 One loses control over own behavior, spends enormous amounts of money, and slowly reaches the edge of physical and psychological devastation.
 As he approaches binge, the man is getting closer to fall and reaches the crash, the state of the cocaine hangover.
 After that, his body and mind seek rest, but the disturbed balance in the body prevents him from sleeping.

 Because of this, there is great psycho-physical tiredness, nervousness, loss of concentration, all of which is associated with a threat, a dangerous situation, and a feeling that something terrible will happen.